jdcrecur/quilk-cliargs/README.md

 }
 ```

-One additional thing to note is that this module normalises all the pre-dashes.
+An additional thing to note is that this module normalises all the pre-dashes.
 In the example above notice how `-arg3` went in with a dash but the output was without.
-The same is true for a double dasg.
+The same is true for a double dashes.

-the benefit to this is, in your program you can simply access the object returned from the readAll() function in a std object fashion eg:
+The benefit to this is, in your program you can simply access the object returned from the readAll() function in a std object fashion eg:
 ```
 if( cliArgs.someOtherArg ){
     //do something magical